 Nurturing mental health doesn’t just improve our daily functioning, but it can also help us control — or at least combat — some of the physical health problems directly linked to mental health conditions.
 For example, heart disease and stress are related, so managing stress might have a positive outcome on heart disease and promote a healthy lifestyle.

 Other benefits of taking care of our mental health can include:

 - Creating an enhanced sense of inner peace

 “Our mental health is something that impacts our eating and sleeping habits and has a lot to do with our physical health as well.
 It is important to address our mental health needs, or oftentimes we will feel the impact of it in other areas of our health as well.”

 Beyond everything else we’ve already discussed, being mentally healthy can significantly impact our psychological, emotional, and social well-being.
-It directly affects how we feel and act on a daily basis.
-Mental health is a major factor when we make difficult choices, deal with stress, and relate to other people in our world.
+It directly affects our mental well-being and how we feel and act on a daily basis.
+Mental health is a major factor in a healthy lifestyle when we make difficult choices, deal with stress, and relate to other people in our world.